grosario2003/Portfolio/README.md

 # Portfolio
-Collection of assignments that demonstrate use of mastered skills in R Programming
+Collection of assignments that demonstrate use of mastered skills in R Programming.